Digital projects: 6 common fails

-These are the common pitfalls you should avoid on digital projects.
+Here are some widespread pitfalls you should avoid on your organization's digital projects.

-If you have ever entered a digital project with high hopes, great ambitions, and an aura of optimism—only to see these positive attributes crushed by the horrors of failures, delays, and red tape, you have come to the right place.
+If you have ever started on a digital project with high hopes, great ambitions, and an aura of optimism—only to see these positives crushed by the horrors of failures, delays, and red tape, you have come to the right place.

 In order to never encounter these letdowns again, you should learn from the experiences of both yourself and other digital professionals.
-So, here they are—the five most common fails of digital projects.
+So, here they are—some of the most common fails of digital projects.

-When you’re “creating a new website,” it’s fairly common to focus solely on the tech, glitter, and glam, and totally forget about content.
-Why, yes, the new design looks good, but what about the substance?
+When you’re “building a new website,” it’s fairly common to focus solely on the tech, glitter, and glam, and totally forget about the content.
+Sure, the new design looks good, but what about the substance?
 What about conveying our values?
 What about describing what we actually do?

 Don’t forget the content!
 It is what will actually populate that fancy tech and design of yours.

 In other words: Don’t bite off more than you can chew.
-This is why you need to run an agile project—with modern organisational, collaboration, and working principles.
+This is why you need to run an agile project—with modern organizational, collaboration, and working principles.

-As an executive or a project leader, just putting your stamp of approval on a project delivered by external consultants and then minding your own business is a recipe for disaster.
-This is what happened in the Hertz and Accenture case, where the former is suing the latter for not delivering on a $32 million job to revamp the car rental firm’s online presence.
+As an executive or a project leader, it is a recipe for disaster if you just put your stamp of approval on a project delivered by external consultants without further ado.
+This is what happened in the infamous Hertz and Accenture case, where the former sued the latter for not delivering on a $32 million job to revamp the car rental firm’s online presence.

 In any digital project, you need an internal dictator—a stakeholder that cares about the product.
 You need a Steve Jobs type, a passionate driver balancing technical savvy with project management know-how.

-Imagine a film without a director: photographers, make-up artists, electricians, actors, and so on are great at performing their respective tasks, but they need direction and an overall guidance to make the end product work.
+Imagine a film without a director.
+Photographers, make-up artists, electricians, actors, VFX wizards, editors, and so on are great at performing their respective tasks, but they need direction and an overall guidance to make the end product work.
 Similarly you need an internal project owner to avoid projects missing scope, purpose, realistic deadlines, realistic budgets, and other terrible consequences.

 As mentioned above, avoid the thoughtless “glitter and glam.”
-Your digital project has a purpose, whether it is implementing a CMS, integrating a new marketing automation system, optimising existing team processes, or whatever.
+Your digital project has a purpose, whether it is implementing a CMS, integrating a new marketing automation system, optimizing existing team processes, or whatever.

-Function and purpose should always come first—design is secondary (albeit a necessary secondary factor).
+Function and purpose should always come first—design is secondary.

-Let’s say you now have your digital project under control: content, an agile project, a passionate project owner, and a purposeful design are all in place.
+Let’s say you now have your digital project under control.
+Content, stakeholder involvement, an agile project, a passionate project owner, and a purposeful design are all in place.
 Are there still pitfalls to watch out for?
 Of course there is!

 Here, at the end of the road, we have saved a severely important failure of digital projects: security.
 Forgetting the security aspect among all the other features is sadly a common mistake, and in order to prevent failures to happen in the first place you need to implement automated tests.